RaspAP/raspap-docs/docs/defaults.md

 ## Networking defaults

 Default values for the `dnsmasq` and `dhcpcd` services can be modified as well.
 The file `config/defaults.json` was introduced with the [version 2.6 release](https://github.com/billz/raspap-webgui/releases/tag/2.6).
-This file is copied during the installation to `/etc/raspap/networking/`, so any changes to it must be done here.
+This file is copied during the installation to `/etc/raspap/networking/`, so any changes to it must be made here.

 The `defaults.json` file uses the standard JSON data-interchange format.
 For example, the default `dhcp` settings for `wlan0` are displayed below: